technocrat/swingwatch.org/nv.md

 <img src="/assets/img/models/NV_oct1.png" style="width: 100%; display: block;">
 ~~~

 The model shows Harris leading, with 54.84% of simulated outcomes showing her gaining more than 50% of the two-candidate vote.
-This suggests a strong position for Harris, but it's important to note that this is a statistical projection based the data from August through mid-October.
+This suggests a positive position for Harris, but it's important to note that this is a statistical projection based the data from August through mid-October.
 This is a summary of the model, not a prediction of the election outcome.
 # Model results

 ## Late September assessment